go-gremlins/gremlins/README.md

   are especially slow.
 - For each mutation, Gremlins will run all the test suite.
 It would be better to only run the test cases that actually cover the mutation.
-- Gremlins doesn't support custom test commands; if you have to do anything different from `go test ./...` to run your test suite, most probably it will not work with Gremlins.
+- Gremlins doesn't support custom test commands; if you have to do anything different from `go test [-tags t1 t2] ./...` to run your test suite, most probably it will not work with Gremlins.
 - There is no way to implement custom mutations.
 - It is not tested on Windows as of now and most probably it will not work there.